-The term 'Wire Transfer' is included in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Wire Transfer' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A wire transfer is the quickest, safest, most reliable means of sending money within the United States, in other countries, or around the world.
 They are often essential in the more critical financial activities of life such as purchasing a house.
 The reason larger transactions occur in this form of payment is because the recipient can receive and verify the funds transfer the same day it is done, or as near to immediately as possible (besides Western Union and Money Gram, which cost substantially more to utilize).

 A wire transfer actually represents a means to electronically transfer money from one party to another via a bank as intermediary.
 A traditional and typical wire transfer starts at a credit union or bank and electronically processes through either Fedwire or SWIFT networks.
 Another common name for such a wire transfer is a bank wire, which also encompasses the standard bank to bank transfers.